 Coligny beach serves as a foil to Mitchellville’s vast open stretches of nothingness.
 This beach is accessible through a public garden space that makes the area stand out.
 Visitors can find plenty of shade within the gardens, and the beachfront walk is paved; great for those looking for a wheelchair-accessible peach.

-Myrtle Beach is without a doubt the most famous beach in the state.
+Myrtle Beach is undoubtedly the most famous beach in the state.
 South Carolina’s tourism industry epicenter draws in millions of visitors every summer and all year long.
 Resort towers line the beachfront area, and the options are endless.
 Visitors can find funfairs and amusement parks throughout the beach.
 If you want to take the family somewhere, they won’t be bored: you’ll find something to do at Myrtle Beach.

 The closest option to downtown Charleston on this list is right at the mouth of Charleston Harbor.
 Sullivan’s Island is a sleepy destination where shippers who had just made the harrowing Atlantic crossing used to relax and stay awhile.